jakubbester/quantum-cnn-state-characterization/results.md

 qubit selection that it is using right now, but this is a good start.
 There is also a lot of variation in the accuracies I noticed.
 We can also try combining the different ones to see what happens, to generate a very comprehensive suite of things to test.
 - Quantum Graph Convolutional Neural Network (QGCNN)
-    - QGCNN_Base - Quantum Graph Convolutional Network (QGCN)
+    - QGCNN_Base - TODO (not sure if this is a good idea)

 Thoughts on paper : simply create a table of all possible combinations and run tests on them, and have different team members explain them accordingly